Skip to main content

 A disadvantage is that one has the responsibility to define, construct, debug and enforce such as schema.
 And there’s no standardization.

-One remedy is to create and maintain an open-source library that:
+One approach could be to create and maintain an open-source library that:

 • Provides enough generality for most purposes